Where to stay in Ubud, Bali. 5 Fabulous Accommodation Picks.

 This is my Top Pick – Where to stay in Ubud #1

-Check out the current prices for “Maya Ubud Resort and Spa” from a booking site we like to use, here: Deals and prices.
+Check out the best prices for “Maya Ubud Resort and Spa” from a booking site we like to use.
+Click here for: Best deals and prices.

 Maya Ubud Resort & Spa is luxurious and gorgeous.
 We stayed here a few years ago and I would return in a hearbeat (funds permitting!)